 The Microsoft Azure Red Hat OpenShift service enables you to deploy fully managed OpenShift clusters.

 Azure Red Hat OpenShift extends Kubernetes.
-Running containers in production with Kubernetes requires additional tools and resources, such as an image registry, storage management, networking solutions, and logging and monitoring tools, all of which must be versioned and tested together.
+Running containers in production with Kubernetes requires additional tools and resources.
+This often includes needing to juggle image registries, storage management, networking solutions, and logging and monitoring tools - all of which must be versioned and tested together.
 Building container-based applications requires even more integration work with middleware, frameworks, databases, and CI/CD tools.
 Azure Red Hat OpenShift combines all this into a single platform, bringing ease of operations to IT teams while giving application teams what they need to execute.

 You can choose your own registry, networking, storage, and CI/CD solutions, or use the built-in solutions for automated source code management, container and application builds, deployments, scaling, health management, and more.
 Azure Red Hat OpenShift provides an integrated sign-on experience through Azure Active Directory.